 - pain or pressure

 Eye and vision changes, including under-eye swelling,

 - seeing “floaters”

-Mononucleosis is caused by a virus.
+A virus causes mononucleosis.
 Antibiotics won’t help to treat it.
 Signs and symptoms of this condition include:

 - sore throat